torsday/old_devBC_notes/Rails/Automated Testing/README.md

 # return a user instance that's not saved
 user = FactoryGirl.build(:user)

-# Returns a saved User instance
+# returns a saved User instance
 user = FactoryGirl.create(:user)

 # return a hash of attributes that can be used to build a User instance